dkorolev/Sandbox-1/README.md

 * CachingMessageQueue: In-memory caching to block writing threads for as short as possible.```TODO(dkorolev): Link once it's pushed.```

-* LinuxFileSystem: Thin wrappers over Linux / POSIX file system, prep for ClientFileStorage.
+* PosixFileSystem: Thin wrappers over POSIX file system, prep for ClientFileStorage.
+Tested on Linux and MacOS.